AdobeDocs/commerce-testing/src/pages/functional-testing-framework/custom-helpers.md

 ---
 title: Custom helpers | Commerce Testing
-description: Learn how to write custom test actions to address advanced requirements with the Functional Testing Framework for Adobe Commerce and Magento Open Source projects.
+description: Learn how to write custom test actions to address advanced requirements with the Functional Testing Framework.
 ---

 # Custom Helpers